Types of Financial Aid and Assistance

 Federal Work-Study Program

-Loans
+Federal Direct Loans

 Federal Direct Loans are low-interest loans for students and parents to help pay for the cost of a student’s education after high school.
 With Federal Direct Loans, the student borrows directly from the federal government and has a single contact, his or her loan servicer, for everything related to repayment.
 If the student receives Direct Loans at different schools, they may have multiple servicers.
 Students aggregate loan histories are available through the national repository, the National Student Loan Database which houses a comprehensive history of all Federal Loans borrowed from an eligible Title IV institution.
 Federal Unsubsidized and Plus loans are available to students that may not qualify for more restrictive aid programs based solely on need.
-Federal Unsubsidized and Plus loans can be used to replace the expected family contribution.
+Federal Unsubsidized and Plus loans can be used to replace the Student Aid Index.
 The loans may be awarded up to the total cost of attendance minus any other aid programs.
 Federal Direct Plus Loans are available to parent and graduate borrowers who do not have an adverse credit history.
-Students must be permanent residents or U.S. citizens to be eligible for the Federal Direct Loan Programs.
-The loan programs are not available to international students or to high school students who have gained early admission to the University.

 Scholarships